 The online PAGE STAR Nomination Form must be completed by an appropriate school official, usually the senior counselor, and submitted by the specified deadline date.
 In late September, counselors and principals are sent the website address and instructions for entering PAGE STAR Student and STAR Teacher nominations.

-- NOTE: The STAR Program is designed to recognize high school seniors who have the highest SAT score in their graduating class and meet all the other program requirements.
-How many classes a student takes off campus or how involved the student is with extra-curricular activities at the school are irrelevant in determining the PAGE STAR Student.
+NOTE: The STAR Program is designed to recognize high school seniors who have the highest SAT score in their graduating class and meet all the other program requirements.
+How many classes a student takes off campus or how involved the student is with extra-curricular activities at the school is irrelevant in determining the school’s STAR Student.

-Important: November 3, 2018, is the last acceptable SAT test date for the 2019 PAGE STAR program.
+2) Take the two-part SAT on any national testing date through and including November 2, 2019.
+Important: November 2, 2019, is the last acceptable SAT test date for the 2020 PAGE STAR program.

-- Score highest on a single test date (scores may not be combined from two or more test dates) on the two-part SAT among qualified seniors in the school.
-Nominees’ SAT scores must be equal to or higher than the national average scores of: Evidence Based Reading & Writing TBD and Math TBD.
-(Scores will be updated when the averages are determined.)
+3) Score highest on any single test date (scores may not be combined from two or more test dates).
+Nominees’ SAT scores must be equal to or higher than the SAT national average scores on the Evidence Based Reading and Writing and Math sections.
+For the 2020 STAR program, these scores are Evidence-Based Reading and Writing 531 and Math 528.

-- At the end of Junior year, be in the top 10 percent or be among the top 10 students numerically, whichever category provides the largest number of eligible students in the school.
+4) At the end of Junior year, based on GPA, be in the top 10 percent or be among the to 10 students numerically, whichever category provides the largest number of eligible students.

 If the student with the highest SAT score does not meet the top 10 criterion, the student with the next highest SAT score who does meet the criterion becomes the nominee.

-- TIES at the high school, system and region levels are permitted for STAR 2019.
+5) TIES at the high school, system and region levels are permitted.
 For example, if two or more students in a high school, system or region have identical SAT scores and meet all other requirements, all are STAR Students for that school, system or region.

 - Independent school winners will compete in the public school system in which the independent school is geographically located.